Welcome to Year 1

 The first few days and weeks back are always busy but we have been very pleased at how quickly the children have already settled into life and routines in Year 1.
 Seeing the children around school it's hard to believe it is only the first week back, they certainly seem very grown up and should feel proud of themselves!

 Although the Year 1 rooms, timetable and curriculum may appear quite different to aspects of Foundation Stage our lessons build on the work the children have previously done.
 We incorporate whole class teaching, independent, small group activities and teacher directed tasks, and we certainly don’t expect the children to all be sitting doing one task for a whole lesson!
 We include lots of practical, first hand, experiences and games with opportunities still to 'learn through play' to help maintain interest, develop language skills and understanding of topics.

 Mrs Anderson, Year 1 Leader

-Please reference the Key Stage 1 booklet, Year group newsletter & topic overview as they all contain key information and hopefully will answer any questions you may still have!
+Please reference the Key Stage 1 booklet as it contains key information and hopefully will answer any questions you may still have!

 Year 1 Tricky Words

 Here are some ideas to help your child with Phonics at home.
 Below are some games we play at school and some useful website links.